Lecture Notes

 oneway.test(pollutant ~ city)

-We use a two-way ANOVA when we have two factors that categorize our data.
-In our pollution example, we have not only the city but also the time of day, so we have two factors that are potential sources of variation.
+We use a two-way ANOVA when we have two factors for our data.
+For example, our pollution data has two potential sources of variation — city and time of day — giving us two factors.
 Variation within any of our factor combinations (a specific time of day for a particular city) is a third source, which is unexplained variation.
 The two-way ANOVA makes the same assumptions as a one-way ANOVA.

-For a two-way ANOVA, you need to have a balanced design, that is, you need to have the same sample size for each factor and each combination of factors.
+For a two-way ANOVA, you need to have a balanced design: the same sample size for each factor and combination of factors.
 Results from unbalanced designs can be hard to interpret.
-Balanced design is less of an issue for one-way ANOVA but critical for two-way and multiway ANOVA.
-Imbalanced designs often result from collecting data before planning data analysis methods or from serious setbacks during data collection.
+Balanced design is less of an issue for one-way ANOVA, but it is critical for two-way and multiway ANOVA.
+Imbalanced designs often result from collecting data before planning data analysis methods or from serious setbacks during data collection that prevent you from collecting the data you planned.
+Small departures from balanced design may not be a substantial concern, but large departures are.

-Think about your statistical analysis when you design the project: if you know that you will use ANOVA, plan for obtaining these replicates for every combination of city and time of data.
-Moreover, you will want to have the same (or similar) numbers of replicates for each combination.
+Think about your statistical analysis when you design the project: if you know that you will use ANOVA, plan to collect the same number of replicates for every combination of city and time of data.
 Avoid pseudoreplication.

-Running a two-way ANOVA is similar to a one-way ANOVA, except the linear model is pollutant as a function of city and time.
-The plus sign indicates that there is no interaction term.
+Running a two-way ANOVA is similar to a one-way ANOVA, except that the linear model is pollutant as a function of city and time.
+The plus sign ( + ) indicates that there is no interaction term.
 Read this model as “pollutant as a function of city and time”, not city plus time.

 pollutionANOVA <- aov(pollutant ~ city + time) summary(pollutionANOVA)

-The interaction effect can be investigated by replacing the plus sign with an asterisk.
+The interaction effect can be included by replacing the plus sign with an asterisk ( * ).
 Read this model as “pollutant as a function of city and time and their interaction”, not as city times time.

 pollutionANOVA <- aov(pollutant ~ city * time) summary(pollutionANOVA)